grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 Properties that omit the provisioning interpolation, like annotation or notification templates, do not require changes.
 For the others, if you’ve defined a template variable such as `$variable`, **use `$$variable` to avoid interpolation.**

-For example, considering a `subject` property in the `contactPoints.receivers.settings` object alongside an undefined environment variable.
+For example, you could use a `subject` property in the `contactPoints.receivers.settings` object alongside an undefined environment variable.

 1. `subject: '{{ $labels }}'` will convert to `subject: '{{ }}'` which is incorrect.
 1. `subject: '{{ $$labels }}'` will convert to `subject: '{{ $labels }}'` as desired.